Messi and Ramos give PSG win to ease pressure on coach Galtier

 He added: "It is better to have a six-point lead than be chasing after a six-point deficit but we know we have a very important match next weekend."

 It was a first defeat in 15 matches in all competitions for Nice since former PSG midfielder Didier Digard replaced Lucien Favre as coach in January.
-They remain eighth in the table.
+The Ineos-owned club remain eighth in the table.

-Galtier was booed by sections of the home support in Nice, the club he left last year to join PSG, but he saw Messi silence the crowd with the opening goal.

-The Argentinian's 14th Ligue 1 goal of the campaign came at the end of a week in which it emerged he was likely to leave Paris when his contract expires in the summer.
+Messi's 14th Ligue 1 goal of the campaign that opened the scoring came at the end of a week in which it emerged he was likely to leave Paris when his contract expires in the summer.

 Before that, Danilo Pereira had already hit the woodwork for the visitors, who also saw injury-prone midfielder Renato Sanches come off hurt early on.